stqinmi-Tong/KG2vec-iBKH/README.md

 python ./kg2vec/kg2vec_run.py
 ```

-This will generate two output files for each model: “ent_embeddings_kg2vec.pt”, containing the low dimension embeddings of entities in iBKH and “rel_embeddings_kg2vec”, containing the low dimension embeddings of relations in iBKH.
+This will generate two output files for each model: “ent_embeddings_kg2vec.pt”, containing the low-dimensional embeddings of entities in iBKH and “rel_embeddings_kg2vec”, containing the low-dimensional embeddings of relations in iBKH.
 These embeddings can be used in downstream BKD tasks.&#x20;

 ## Conduct biomedical knowledge discovery (BKD)